Viper in the Fist

-Viper in the Fist (French Vipère au Poing) is a novel by Hervé Bazin.
+Viper in the Fist (French: Vipère au Poing) is a novel by Hervé Bazin, published on 15 May 1948 by Bernard Grasset in Paris.
+It is the first and best known of a trilogy—known as the Rezeau Trilogy—the other two novels being La Mort du Petit Cheval (1950) and Le Cri de la Chouette (1972).
+The novels are largely autobiographical, drawing on Bazin's difficult childhood with his mother.

+When published in 1948, Vipère au Poing was an immense popular success and also the cause of considerable scandal.
+It is nowadays considered a classic novel in France, widely read by secondary school students.
+(Note: The novel is a standard text in the French national curriculum.)

 It is the first and best known of a trilogy, the rest being La Mort du Petit Cheval and Le Cri de la Chouette.
 These three novels are largely autobiographical.

 When published in 1948, Vipère au Poing was an immense success and also the cause of a considerable scandal.
 It is nowadays considered a classic novel in France, read by students in high school.